Halloween Haunted Attraction in 185 Year Old Prison

+Massive haunted house in a 185 year old prison is the ultimate destination for thrill-seekers and Halloween lovers.
 Set inside the massive castle-like walls of the 185 year old Eastern State Penitentiary in Philadelphia, the setting for Terror Behind the Walls is creepy in itself.
 Eastern State Penitentiary was once the most famous and expensive prison in the world, but stands today in ruin, a lost world of crumbling cellblocks and empty guard towers.
 Terror Behind the Walls, America’s largest haunted house, is located inside the massive castle-like walls of the penitentiary.
-This extraordinary theatrical production, consistently ranked among the top haunted attractions in the nation, runs on select evenings from September 19 through November 8, 2014.
+This extraordinary theatrical production, consistently ranked among the top haunted attractions in the nation, runs select evenings from September 18 through November 7, 2015.

 Engraving of Eastern State Penitentiary.
 Built up on a hill on the site of a cherry orchard about a mile and a half outside 19th Century Philadelphia, Eastern State Penitentiary was known as Cherry Hill.
 [Image: George Lehman, 1833.
 Lithograph by Childs and Inman]